SkyRL

 python -m tinker_cookbook.recipes.sl_loop ... lora_rank=0

-No server-side configuration is needed to switch between LoRA and full-parameter fine-tuning.
+No server-side configuration is needed to switch between single-tenant LoRA and full-parameter fine-tuning.

 Full Config Reference